-Do midsize companies really need a cutting-edge and what may feel like a rather oversized ERP system like SAP S/4 HANA or Microsoft Dynamics 365?
+Do midsized companies really need a cutting-edge and what may feel like a rather oversized ERP system like SAP S/4 HANA or Microsoft Dynamics 365?
 Yes!
-After all, a contemporary ERP system is more than resource costing - it makes all the difference in global, digitalized competition.
+After all, a modern ERP system is more than resource costing - it makes all the difference in global, digitalized competition.
 But it's true, ERP implementation is costly and complex.
 With the following seven ERP implementation steps, you can streamline the overall project and bring structure to it.

 A new ERP system is not just new software.
 It's about re-evaluating and optimizing business processes - an important prerequisite for not just imposing new, digital possibilities, but using them in a customized way.
 Try to take a critical look at the established system and question how digitalization, automation and the use of data can bring more productivity and innovation.
 To do so, divide your project into manageable phases: